BeginnerK/Learning-How-To-Program/BasicConcepts.md

 ```

 ### Multiply

 This code does not execute properly.
 Try to figure out why.

 ```javascript
 function multiply(a, b){
   return a * b
 }
 ```

-### Convert boolean values to strings 'Yes' or 'No'.
+### Convert boolean values to strings 'Yes' or 'No'

 Complete the method that takes a boolean value and return a "Yes" string for true, or a "No" string for false.

 ```javascript
 function boolToWord( bool ){
   if (bool == true) return 'Yes';